quarkusio/quarkus-workshops/quarkus-workshop-super-heroes/super-heroes/ui-super-heroes/README.md

 ### Routing

-There are 2 environment variables that can be set on this application to control how the Angular UI communicates with the [`rest-fights`](../rest-fights) application:
+There are 2 environment variables that can be set on this application to control how the React UI communicates with the [`rest-fights`](../rest-fights) application:

 | Env Var                  | Default Value                                        | Description                                                                                                                                                                                                                                                                                                      |